8 Best Protein Powders, How to Use Them, FAQs and More

 • High in BCAA: Whey protein is rich in branched-chain amino acids (BCAAs), which help promote muscle recovery and support muscle synthesis after exercise.

-• Controls Appetite: Some research also shows that whey protein could decrease appetite and may help reduce levels of certain hunger hormones to a greater extent than other protein powders, including casein or soy.
+• May help control appetite: Some research also shows that whey protein could decrease appetite and may help reduce levels of certain hunger hormones to a greater extent than other protein powders, including casein or soy.

-• Improves Body Composition: For those looking to lose weight and kick up fat burning, whey protein may be the way to go.
-Studies show that supplementing with whey could help decrease fat mass and waist circumference — and overall belly fat — in people who are overweight or obese.
+• Helps improve body composition: For those looking to lose weight and kick up fat burning, whey protein may be the way to go.
+Studies show that supplementing with whey could help decrease fat mass and waist circumference (and overall belly fat) in people who are overweight or obese.

 Goals: